afshinamighi/Courses/basecamp/week05/bc-w05-python-tutorial.md

 This tutorial provides a comprehensive introduction to fundamental data structures and key programming concepts in Python.
 It begins by highlighting the importance of efficiently managing multiple values using Python’s collection structures, particularly lists and tuples.
 Tuples are covered, emphasizing their immutability and suitability for storing fixed collections of items where data integrity is important.
 Lists are then introduced as ordered, mutable collections that allow duplicate elements, with essential operations such as indexing, appending, inserting, removing, and slicing.

 The tutorial also delves into functions, explaining how to write clear and well-documented code using docstrings.
 It explores various techniques for passing parameters, including positional arguments, keyword arguments, default values, and `*args`, which provide flexibility in handling function inputs.
 These concepts help in writing reusable and scalable Python functions, making the code more efficient and readable.

+## Assignment (Draft)

+Programming Assignment: Package Delivery Management System

+Objective

+The goal of this assignment is to practice working with lists, tuples, and functions with positional arguments, default values, and *args while handling package delivery data efficiently.
+Students will develop a program that processes package information from a CSV file, validates data, sorts packages, and assigns them to delivery cars while ensuring that space constraints are respected.

+⸻

+Problem Statement

+A logistics company receives packages to be delivered across the Netherlands.
+The package information is stored in a CSV file, where each row contains the following details:
+	1. Sender Information: First name and last name of the sender.
+	2. Receiver Information: First name and last name of the receiver.
+	3. Package Details: Weight (kg) and dimensions (length, width, height in cm).
+	4. Delivery Address: Street name, house number, and postcode (Dutch format: four digits followed by two letters, e.g., 1234AB).

+Your task is to develop a Python program that performs the following functionalities:
+	1. Data Validation & Error Reporting
+	•	Identify and report corrupted data such as:
+	•	Invalid postcodes (not in the Dutch format).
+	•	Invalid box dimensions (negative or zero values).
+	•	Invalid weights (negative or zero values).
+	•	Identify and report incomplete information such as:
+	•	Missing house number, postcode, or receiver details.
+	2. Sorting Packages by Postcode
+	•	Sort the packages based on postcode so that deliveries can be grouped efficiently for distribution to delivery cars.
+	3. Calculating Package Volume
+	•	Compute the volume of each package using the formula:
+\text{Volume} = \text{Length} \times \text{Width} \times \text{Height}
+	•	Store the package data, including volume, using an appropriate data structure (e.g., tuples and lists).
+	4. Assigning Packages to Delivery Cars
+	•	Each delivery car has a maximum cargo volume capacity (given as input).
+	•	Ensure that the total volume of assigned packages does not exceed the car’s capacity.
+	•	If a package cannot fit, it should be left unassigned, and a report should be generated.

+⸻

+Implementation Guidelines
+	•	Use tuples for storing immutable package details (e.g., sender and receiver information).
+	•	Use lists for handling multiple packages and sorting them.
+	•	Use functions with positional arguments and default values for data processing.
+	•	Use *args where applicable to handle flexible inputs (e.g., variable numbers of dimensions).
+	•	Ensure clear output that provides insights into invalid packages, sorted deliveries, and car assignments.

+⸻